09:16

 Mine's much higher than other people's.

-And there's something that happens because what we resist persists,
+And there's something that happens because.

-What happens is,
+Consciously What happens is.

-Is it automatically goes to the default mode,
+Goes to the default mode,

 And the default mode is one of contraction.

-And what we resist persists,
+And what we resist persists.

-So it actually creates this inner conflict that makes the anxiety a lot worse.
+Creates this inner conflict that makes the anxiety a lot worse.

-But the anxiety is a part of you that is saying,
+A part of you that is saying,

 Hey,